Table of Contents

 Applying for a Pre-Removal Risk Assessment

 Many persons facing removal from Canada are given the opportunity to apply for a Pre-Removal Risk Assessment (PRRA).
 Generally speaking, you may not apply for a PRRA unless the Canada Border Services Agency (CBSA) has notified you that you may do so, and given you a Notification Regarding a Pre-Removal Risk Assessment.
-If eligible and you wish to apply, you must submit your application form and written submissions (if any) to the Citizenship and Immigration Canada PRRA Unit, CIC- Backlog Reduction Office at the address listed in your Notification.
+If eligible and you wish to apply, you must submit your application form and written submissions (if any) to the Immigration, Refugees and Citizenship Canada (IRCC) PRRA Unit, IRCC-Backlog Reduction Office at the address listed in your Notification.
 Read all of the information in this application kit carefully.
 It will explain the PRRA program, and assist you in completing your application.

 How might a Pre-Removal Risk Assessment help me?